 Inflammation: Noncancerous changes are present.
 They may be due to normal cell repair.
 Or, they may be caused by an infection, such as HPV or yeast.
 Further testing may be needed.
 (Also called reactive cellular changes.)

 Atypical squamous cells: Test results are unclear.
 Cells on the surface of the cervix show changes, but their significance is not yet known.
-Testing for HPV and other STDs may be needed.
+Testing for HPV and other sexually transmitted infections (STIs) may be needed.
 Treatment may be required.
 (Reported as ASC-US or ASC-H.)

 Atypical glandular cells: Cells lining the cervical canal show abnormal changes.
 Further testing is likely.
 You may also have treatment to destroy or remove problem cells.
 (Reported as AGC.)

 Mild dysplasia: Cells show distinct changes.
 More testing or HPV typing may be done.
 You may also have treatment to destroy or remove problem cells.
 (Reported as low-grade SIL or CIN 1.)

 Moderate to severe dysplasia: Cells show precancerous changes.
 Or, noninvasive cancer (carcinoma in situ) may be present.
 Treatment to destroy or remove problem cells is likely.
 (Reported as high-grade SIL or CIN 2 or CIN 3.)

 Cancer: Different types of cancer may be detected by your Pap test.
 More tests to assess the cancer's extent are likely.
 The type of treatment will depend on the test results and other factors, such as age and health history.
 (Reported as squamous cell carcinoma, endocervical adenocarcinoma in situ, or adenocarcinoma.)